agentsystems/agentsystems/README.md

 - **Local Data Processing** - Run everything on your own hardware
 - **Agent Hub** - Discover and share community and commercial agents
 - **Container Isolation** - Each agent runs in a separate Docker container
-- **Mix & Match AI Providers** - Use OpenAI, Anthropic, Ollama, or local models
+- **Mix & Match AI Providers** - Use OpenAI, Anthropic, Bedrock, Ollama, and more
 - **Thread-Scoped Execution** - Each request gets its own storage and context
 - **Built-in Egress Control** - Configure URL access for agents
 - **Cryptographic Audit Trail** - Hash-chained logs for operation tracking